how to buy a fixer-upper

 1. Lower Buying Price

-That can also let you buy into a better neighborhood than you’d otherwise be able to afford.
+Beyond the obvious perks, the savings on a fixer-upper also lets you buy into a better neighborhood than you could otherwise afford.
 With a lower price comes a lower loan amount and monthly mortgage payments.

 Lastly, a lower purchase price also means lower closing costs.
 Points and transfer taxes both cost less when you pay less for a property.